-Table 4-10 shows the average ratings and overall report card grade for the City's storm water system.
+Table 4-11 shows the average ratings and overall report card grade for the City's storm water system using a five point system.
 This initial report has considered age, material type and diameter of pipe as well as perceived or reported physical condition in the assessment.
 These values may be adjusted as appropriate, as more information is gathered, or as the City upgrades the asset.